Azure/iot-edge-opc-publisher-v1/README.md

   - ExitApplication
   - GetInfo

-We have provided a [sample configuration application](https://github.com/Azure-Samples/iot-edge-opc-publisher-nodeconfiguration) as well as an [application for reading diagnostic information](https://github.com/Azure-Samples/iot-edge-opc-publisher-diagnostics) from OPC Publisher open-source that leverages this interface for your reference.
+We have provided a [sample configuration application](https://github.com/Azure-Samples/iot-edge-opc-publisher-nodeconfiguration) as well as an [application for reading diagnostic information](https://github.com/Azure-Samples/iot-edge-opc-publisher-diagnostics) from OPC Publisher open-source, leveraging this interface.

 ### Configuration via Cloud-based, Companion REST Microservice